aliemteam/aliemcards/cards/echocardiography.md

   - Cardiovascular
   - Ultrasound
 tags:
+authors:
+  - Jimmy Fair, MD
+  - Mike Mallon, MD
+  - Mike Stone, MD
+updated:
+  - 2015/02/11

 ---

 # Ultrasound: Focused Echocardiography

-Jimmy Fair, MD, Mike Mallon, MD and Mike Stone, MD

-Randazzo MR et al. *Acad Emerg Med*, 2003.
-PMID: [12957982](http://www.ncbi.nlm.nih.gov/pubmed/?term=Randazzo+Acad+Emerg+Med%2C+2003.)

-Nagdev A, Stone MB. *Resuscitation*, 2011.
-PMID: [21397379](http://www.ncbi.nlm.nih.gov/pubmed/?term=Nagdev%2C+A.%2C+%26+Stone%2C+M.+B.+Resuscitation%2C+2011.)

-**Goals: **Evaluate for pericardial effusion, general cardiac function, and evidence of right heart strain.
+**Goals:** Evaluate for pericardial effusion, general cardiac function, and evidence of right heart strain.

-**Transducer: **Low frequency phased array transducer
+**Transducer:** Low frequency phased array transducer

-**Windows: **Can be performed in any order.
+**Windows:** Can be performed in any order.
 Try alternative windows if initial choice is unsuccessful.
 Standard cardiac imaging places the screen indicator on the right side of the screen.
 Using abdominal or other machine presets where the screen indicator is on the left side of the screen will require a 180-degree flip of the transducer from the description below.

 ![](https://d2p53dh3qxfm0x.cloudfront.net/uploads/img/1jz/1/c/5a698bc7-9afd-5e95-ad65-9b571b325d79/640.png)Figure 1: Standard transducer placement for the basic transthoracic echocardiography examination